Supervising Research Attorney

 National Law Center For Inter-American Free Trade, Tucson, AZ

 As a Research Attorney for NatLaw, Mr. Elias has worked on various law reform and research projects throughout Latin America and has also been involved in Natlaw’s capacity building programs.
 Mr. Elias has participated in projects assessing recent legislative developments in Latin America on the topics of secured transactions, warehouse receipts, and alternative dispute resolution.
-Mr. Elias currently leads a legal reform project in Mexico on electronic warehouse receipts involving blockchain technology, working very closely with the Mexican Ministry of Economy, the Mexican Warehouse Association, and the Massachusetts Institute of Technology’s (MIT) Media Lab.
+Mr. Elias currently leads a legal reform project in Mexico on electronic warehouse receipts involving blockchain technology, working very closely with the Mexican Ministry of Economy, and a London-based blockchain solutions company.
 Mr. Elias has been integral to the following NatLaw Projects:

 - NLCIFT – Government of Costa Rica, Secured Transactions Workshop, March 2015